-We all think that World War II is a sensitive topic to discuss because it caused the loss of millions of lives and world chaos.
-But it is usually taught in history subjects in our schools throughout the world.
+World War II is a sensitive topic because it caused the loss of millions of lives and world chaos.
+But it is usually taught in history subjects in our schools worldwide.

 And some people with a stereotypical mentality would always blame Germany since they started the war.
 But how is WW2 taught in Germany?